fbpx

 Any type of organization can start forming new engagement strategies for a remote, distributed workforce using a few tools and processes.
 Persona mapping, for example, is an excellent exercise to truly understand each individual’s day-to-day work life.

 Once it’s understood how dispersed staff takes in information, authentic relationships can be formed between leaders, employees, and the team as a whole.
+Read on to learn more about the ins and outs of distributed workforce management so you can set every employee up for success.

 Laptop Screen Showing Manager Engaging Remote Team During Meeting - iTacit